 '''

-while timeRemaing(<seconds>):
+for t in timer(<seconds>):

 <sense>

 <decide and then act>

 '''

 Such behaviors are called reactive behaviors.
 That is, a robot is reacting to the change in its environment by deciding how to act based on its sensor values.
 A wide range of robot behaviors can be written using this program structure.
 Below, we present descriptions of several interesting, yet simple automated robot behaviors.
 Feel free to implement some of them on your robot.